thomastay/personal-blog/content/decompressing_gzip_2.md

 ## The deflated data

-### Seeing the end goal first
-This time, we'll do something different before we start decoding things by hand.
-Since we'll be decoding with dynamic huffman codes, which can get pretty gnarly, we'll use the [infgen](https://github.com/madler/infgen) program to guide us.
-Written by the author of DEFLATE himself, Mark Adler, `infgen` will decode the gzip file and tell us what each byte is doing.
+This time, we'll do something different.
+The file is much bigger at 130 bytes instead of 9 bytes, and we'll be decoding with dynamic huffman codes, which can get pretty gnarly.
+So, we'll use the [infgen](https://github.com/madler/infgen) program to guide us.
+Written by the co-author of gzip himself (Mark Adler), `infgen` can decode the gzip file and tell us what each byte is doing.
 Thanks to [Rendello on Hacker News](https://news.ycombinator.com/item?id=29337292) for letting me know about this.

 *Note: infgen requires system provided zlib, which on Windows can be a pain.
-I had to install MSYS and do gcc ./infgen.c -lz ./infgen*
+I had to install MSYS and use the command gcc ./infgen.c -lz -o ./infgen*

+Instead of manually inspecting the bitstream with `xxd` all the time, I'll instead explain what infgen is printing out, section by section.
+If you want to see me inspecting the bitstream, [I do a detailed explanation for a smaller file in Part 1.](/blog/gzip_investigations)

 ```
 $.\infgen.exe -dd .\test-huff.txt.gz